 Read More: Galaxy A5 Android Lollipop Upgrade Guide

-3) Create Backup of Files, Photos and Videos
+3) Create Backup of Files, Photos, and Videos

-We have seen people making mistakes like deleting contacts, photos, settings, documents, apps, and then regretting a lot.
+We have seen people making mistakes like deleting contacts, photos, settings, documents, apps, and then regretting it a lot.
 This happens when people are in hurry to erase their phones.
 Sometimes it might happen when there is a buggy software update as well.
 There has been news in the past of phones getting stuck in bootloop after a faulty OTA update.
 These sometimes require performing a factory reset and cleaning cache partitions.
 In such situations, it is always better to have a solid backup of all necessary files.

 Data backup is a very important part and also a common practice.
 These days some of the most important files on people’s phones are photos and videos.
 It is highly recommended to create a secure backup of all your photos and videos.
 If possible store the photos on an SD card and also keep a copy on a computer or portable hard disk.
 If possible, keep a backup on cloud storage such as Google Photos, Microsoft One Drive, Dropbox, or iCloud as well.

 Check the files, photos, and videos once after copying them to a safe location for corruption.
-Files can be corrupted while transfer so always double-check.
+Files can be corrupted while transferring so always double-check.
 Check your download folder of internal storage to see if there are any important files and documents or not.
 Keep every important file safe and leave the unwanted.